antveil77/springAcademyRestAPIcourse/documentation/module2/labImplementingPost/labImplementingPost.md

 This is very similar to restTemplate.getForEntity, but we must also provide newCashCard data for the new CashCard.

 In addition, and unlike restTemplate.getForEntity, we don't expect a CashCard to be returned to us, so we expect a Void response body.

+## Executing first run with POST test

+What do you expect will happen?

+>CashCardApplicationTests > shouldCreateANewCashCard() FAILED org.opentest4j.AssertionFailedError:
+   expected: 200 OK
+   but was: 404 NOT_FOUND

+We shouldn't be surprised by the 404 NOT_FOUND error.
+We haven't added the POST endpoint yet!

 ## Summary
 blabla